mckinziebrandon/DeepChatModels/README.md

     * **WMT'15** : English-to-French translation.
     * **Ubuntu Dialogue Corpus**: Reformatted as single-turn to single-response pairs.
     * **Cornell Movie-Dialogs**: Recently (March 5) incorporated [this preprocessed](https://github.com/suriyadeepan/datasets/tree/master/seq2seq/cornell_movie_corpus) version of the Cornell corpus.
 I'll be processing and reformatting it further.
+* Reference Material:
+    * A lot of research has gone into these models, and I've been documenting my notes on the most "important" papers for this project in the last section of [my deep learning notes here](http://mckinziebrandon.me/assets/pdf/CondensedSummaries.pdf).
+I'll be updating that as the ideas from more papers make their way into this project.

 ## Faster Embedding, Encoding, and Chatting